-It is a type of insurance policy that covers the cost of repairing your car if parts break down.
+A warranty is a type of insurance policy that covers the cost of repairing your car if its parts break down.
 Warranties are often automatically included when you first buy your car, but may only run for a few months, so it makes sense to check what you have.

 You can choose policies that last from a month to five years, but most run for 12 months with the option to renew when the policy ends.

-A car warranty does not cover the cost of repairs needed due to accidental damage, loss or theft, so check this is covered by your car insurance.
+A car warranty doesn’t cover the cost of repairs needed due to accidental damage, loss or theft, so check your car insurance covers this.

 Engine and transmission